|

 This was to be liberal about the language of science but insist that a theory be empirically "verifiable".

-They ultimately failed to define this notion in a satisfactory way, but even if they had suceeded it would not suffice for
+They ultimately failed to define this notion in a satisfactory way, but even if they had succeeded it would not suffice for

 my present purposes.